greenelab/GEA_Community_Detection/README.md

 ## Summary

-This repository performs gene enrichment analysis using either the KEGG, or PID ontologies.
+This repository performs gene enrichment analysis using either the KEGG, or PID databases.
 The experiment is set up to contain both a control and experimental arm where the control arm is enrichment of a gene list of *m* pathways using only *p*\% of the genes in each pathway with *a*\% additional random genes from the ontology.
 This gene list is then subjected to enrichment analysis